The Encyclopedia of American Songs and Musicals

 given up their cultural traditions and adopted the practices of the Anglo-Saxon society, itself heavily influenced

-by the European fashions, as well in the opera and the operetta as in the popular music.
+by the European fashions, as well in the opera and the operetta as in popular music.

 The invasive movement of the musics from the South also evolved according to its spreading with the audience.

-The black singers learnt to police the content of their texts of which the highly sexual nature was likely to upset
+The African-American singers learnt to police the content of their texts of which the highly sexual nature was likely to

-the ears of a white audience.
-They also had to moderate sometimes hysterical outbursts which concluded the
+upset the ears of a white audience.
+They also had to moderate sometimes hysterical outbursts that concluded the

 "spirituals" qualified by some from stinks of primitive savagery.
 Leaving the plantations where it was born,